gregseljak/gregseljak.github.io/_posts/2024-12-19-infsupmathjax.md

 - \\(\underline{\lim}A_n\\): The set of things that eventually happen every time
 <br>
 <br>
 That seems nice, but subsequent logic is totally unwieldly.
-How do you explain the fact that the existence of a single limit is when these two sets equal each other?
+How do you explain the fact that a singular limit exists iff these two sets equal each other?
 "When everything that will eventually happen is always happening, nothing will ever change".
 It's not exactly Shakespearean.
 But that's math.